Roibeard-Ruadhan/alcohol-free-ireland/TESTING.md

     * Brave + Mobile
     * Duck Duck Go(mobile)

 #### Defensive Programming

 ## Bugs
 ### Fixed Bugs
 ##### Bug 1
+ • Placeholder image fixed in the Blog page but currently not fully functioning on the Events page.
+The blog page one was resolved by copying the url & adding it to the models, media & templates with using {{ media url }}.

 ##### Bug 2
+Bug:- When updating the models user to allow efficient crud (with 'Cascade') I received the a Django error.
+I tried to change as much as possible to avoid deleting all data & migrations + sql but could not find another solution.
+Unfortunately I deleted the __init__/ pages by accident due being a late night fix.
+I resolved this by adding my own innit files to the apps & then running migrations again.

 ##### Bug 3
 * My contact page would not open due to a programming error for at least a few days.
 Every time I went back to it I would tweet the code a bit & run migrations.
 Nothing seemed to work so I decided to delete the migrations file & run migrations again. when this didn't work decided to delete all migration files in the tree & make migrations again.
 As this did not work I tried deleting the back on from a different angle to make sure all migrations we removed.
 Until I finally tried : python3 manage.py migrate contact zero, which managed to clear the database for me to run migrations & resolve problem &check;